 As a Lyft driver, I share this victory with other gig workers: the janitors, construction workers and housekeepers.
 I and thousands of other misclassified workers will finally get the rights and protections that all workers deserve.
 What’s more, AB5 could lay the groundwork for other states and countries to stand up and protect gig workers like me.

 Still, the future is unknown.

 Throughout our efforts, Uber and Lyft fought back.
 Lyft emailed riders threatening to raise rates if AB5 passed.
+According to the results of studies, the effectiveness of Viagra https://tiaca.org/buy-viagra-sildenafil-online-20-mg/ to restore a healthy erection and improve the performance of successful sexual is experienced by many patients, including patients with diabetics, with spinal cord damage, other concomitant clinical conditions, and patients taking many drugs at the same time.
 Uber and Lyft paid drivers to lobby against it.
 Uber offered insultingly meager wage and benefits changes, none of which were approved by drivers.
 After AB5 passed, Lyft and Uber continued to spread misinformation that it would strip drivers’ flexibility even though it would not.
 To top it all off, Uber said that drivers are not the core of their service, and therefore they are not subject to the law.
 I don’t know about you, but I can’t imagine what service Uber provides without drivers.